 Remember, all your batteries require regular preventative maintenance.

-Like many "full-timers" I recommend that you perform the following preventive maintenance, as a minimum, on a regular basis:
+Like many "Full-Timers", and even "Part-Timers," I recommend that you perform the following preventive maintenance, as a minimum, on a regular basis:

-- Before every trip, check all battery fluid levels and refill any cells that are low on fluid as necessary, with distilled water only.
+- Battery Fluid Level.
+Before every trip, check all battery fluid levels and refill any cells that are low on fluid as necessary, with distilled water only.

-- Before every trip, check that all battery connectors are tight, and are clean of any oxidation residue.
+- Road Ready.
+Before every trip, check that all battery connectors are tight, and are clean of any oxidation residue.

-- When storing your RV for an extended time, check the batteries at least once a month and run your generator until they are fully charged.
+- Storage Inspection.
+When storing your RV for an extended time, check the batteries at least once a month and either utilize a small Solar Trickle Charger or run your generator until they are fully charged.
 See the Table below for relative battery capacity.

-- Remember, these electrical systems, even with the switches turned off, will leak low currents and this will, over time, discharge your batteries.
+- Residual Current Leakage.
+Remember, these electrical systems, even with the switches turned off, will leak low currents and this will, over time, discharge your batteries.

-- Also, when camping for an extended time, start your coach engine at least every 30 days, and run it for at least 30 minutes to keep every thing lubricated in the engine system, but also to re-charge your chassis batteries.
+- Start Engine Monthly.
+Also, when camping for an extended time, start your coach engine at least every 30 days, and run it for at least 30 minutes to keep every thing lubricated in the engine system, but also to re-charge your chassis batteries.